jasmin-software/dotnet_a2a_workshop/2. Client Agent A2A Integration/README.md

+# 2. Client Agnet A2A Integration
+## How do we interact with an A2A agent?
 ![Vancouver Weather](weather-in-yvr.png)

-In the previous example, we were able to discover the capabilities of a weather agent at https://netbc-weather-agent.azurewebsites.net/.
-In this example, we will interact with that agent by asking it for weather conditions in a particular city.
+In the previous example, we discovered the capabilities of the weather agent on [https://a2a-weather.azurewebsites.net/](https://a2a-weather.azurewebsites.net/swagger).

+In this example, we will build a client agent to interact with that agent.
+We would be able to ask the agent what the weather is like in a particular city.

-### Setup
+## Setup

-Create a simple .NET web application with the following terminal window commands:
+In a new directory, create a new .NET web application with the following terminal window commands:

 ``` bash
 dotnet new web -n '2.
 Client Agent A2A Integration'